CompuSalle/Password-List-Generator-Cracking/README.md

 be chosen by the user, the password will then be generated and saved in a (txt) file.

 The algorithm for part **A** is as explained:
-- Ask the user if he wants to generate a password table or brute-force a code.
+- Ask the user if he/she wants to generate a password table or brute-force a code.
 - Asking the user to input the needed combination for his list.
 (One combination, e.g. onlynumbers), (two combinations, e.g. numbers and lowercase).
 - Asking the user to insert the password length, min length, and max length.
-- Asking the user if he wants to display the output on the screen
+- Asking the user if he/she wants to display the output on the screen
 - Saving the result into (txt) file

 Part **B**: